critesjosh/ZKP-Languages/README.md

 ## TODO

-- [ ] Support more languages (e.g., Leo, Zinc, Noir).
+- [ ] Support more languages (e.g., Leo, Zinc, Noir, Halo2).
 - [ ] Add more details to the languages table.
-- [ ] Analyze issues of top 5 repositories for each language.
+- [ ] Manually analyze GitHub issues of the top 5 repositories for each language.
 - [ ] Manually clean the `.csv` files.
 - [ ] Add more conclusions to the results.
 - [ ] Conduct a historical analysis: e.g., comparing number of zkVM repositories to Circom repositories over the years.
+- [ ] Distinguish between the 2 use cases of Cairo (writing smart contracts vs. proof-related applications).
+- [ ] Explore GitHub’s dependency tracking feature (e.g., https://github.com/risc0/risc0/network/dependents).
+- [ ] Design a front-end dashboard for improved data visualization.